reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 export const { useGetPostsQuery } = apiSlice
 ```

 RTK Query's functionality is based on a single method, called `createApi`.
 All of the Redux Toolkit APIs we've seen so far are UI-agnostic, and could be used with _any_ UI layer.
 The RTK Query core logic is the same way.
-However, RTK Query also includes a React-specific version of `createApi`, and we need to use that.
+However, RTK Query also includes a React-specific version of `createApi`, and since we're using RTK and React together, we need to use that to take advantage of RTK's React integration.
 So, we import from `'@reduxjs/toolkit/query/react'` specifically.

 #### API Slice Parameters

-When we call `createApi`, there are three fields that are required:
+When we call `createApi`, there are two fields that are required:

-- `reducerPath`: defines the expected top-level state slice field.
-For our other slices like `postsSlice`, there's no guarantee that it will be used to update `state.posts` - we _could_ have attached the reducer anywhere in the root state, like `someOtherField: postsReducer`.
-Here, `createApi` expects us to tell it where the cache state will exist when we add the cache reducer to the store.
 - `baseQuery`: a function that knows how to fetch data from the server.
 RTK Query includes `fetchBaseQuery`, a small wrapper around the standard `fetch()` function that handles typical processing of requests and responses.
 When we create a `fetchBaseQuery` instance, we can pass in the base URL of all future requests, as well as override behavior such as modifying request headers.
 - `endpoints`: a set of operations that we've defined for interacting with this server.
 Endpoints can be **_queries_**, which return data for caching, or **_mutations_**, which send an update to the server.
 The endpoints are defined using a callback function that accepts a `builder` parameter and returns an object containing endpoint definitions created with `builder.query()` and `builder.mutation()`.

+`createApi` also accepts a `reducerPath` field, which defines the expected top-level state slice field for the generated reducer.
+For our other slices like `postsSlice`, there's no guarantee that it will be used to update `state.posts` - we _could_ have attached the reducer anywhere in the root state, like `someOtherField: postsReducer`.
+Here, `createApi` expects us to tell it where the cache state will exist when we add the cache reducer to the store.
+If you don't provide a `reducerPath` option, it defaults to `'api'`, so all your RTKQ cache data will be stored under `state.api`.

+If you forget to add the reducer to the store, or attach it at a different key than what is specified in `reducerPath`, RTKQ will log an error to let you know this needs to be fixed.

 #### Defining Endpoints